fstrauf/txApp/posts/emergency-fund-calculator-how-much-do-you-need.md

 The standard advice is simple: save 3-6 months of expenses for emergencies.
 But this one-size-fits-all approach ignores crucial factors that determine how much *you* actually need.
 Your emergency fund requirements depend on your job security, family situation, health factors, and income stability—not some generic formula.

 I've built an advanced emergency fund calculator that considers these personal factors to give you a realistic target.
 More importantly, I'll show you how to think about emergency funds as "financial runway"—a concept that changes how you approach financial security.
+Our [free Financial Freedom Spreadsheet goes beyond a simple calculator to track your runway in real-time](/fuck-you-money-sheet).

 ## Why Most Emergency Fund Advice Falls Short